Third Crossing - Point St. Mark Dr. and Gore Road intersection

 Please let us know if you have any further suggestions or questions.

-After so many years of allowing right turns on red lights, why are you creating a new problem.
+• After so many years of allowing right turns on red lights, why are you creating a new problem.
 There are so few intersections that do not allow right on red.
 This introduces a new problem into an already confusing intersection design which will no doubt cause problems, if not injury or death to either bikers or pedestrians.

-William Allore asked about 3 years ago
+William Allore asked almost 4 years ago

 Hi William,